pmrotule/vue-jest-global-resources-bug/README.md

   stdin 1:9  root stylesheet
 ```

+## What's causing the issue

+While building this reproduction repository, even with relative paths inside a global stylesheet, the test was still green and started failing only after adding CSS modules in HelloWorld.vue.

 ## Steps to see the fix

 The branch `fix` is using my fork with the fix.